elsieclark/superqueue/README.md

 ### Advanced Queue Configuration: Flags ###

-By creating a `flag`, and by assigning specific queue items to that flag, restrictions on execution (concurrency, interval, rate, rateDenominator) can be applied to a subset of items in the queue.
+By creating a `flag`, and by assigning specific queue items to that `flag`, restrictions on execution (`concurrency`, `interval`, `rate`, `rateDenominator`) can be applied to a subset of items in the Queue.

 E.g using an API which has both public and private calls.
-The API is rate limited to 5 requests per second.
+The API is rate-limited to 5 requests per second.
 Public requests are simple, but the private requests require a nonce value which must always be increasing.

 To implement this, simply set up a 'private' flag: